Sovu Women’s Coffee

 Since 2021

 To distinguish their coffee and ensure it is processed separately, the women have organised to deliver cherry to the washing station on certain days of the week.
-The women’s lots are kept separate through the processing, milling and preparation stages.
+All Abizerwa lots are kept separate through the processing, milling and preparation stages.
 This is made possible because Maraba owns and operates its own dry mill, allowing them to process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 ABOUT SOVU WASHING STATION